psppspnaik209/FFLocker/README.md

     1. Right-click on any file or folder.
     2. Go to the "FFLocker" sub-menu.
     3. Click "Lock" or "Unlock."
-    4. A dialog will open, prompting you for your password.
+    4. A dialog will open, prompting you for your password or Windows Hello.

 ## Security Model & User Advice